Am I a Candidate for Prominent Ear Surgery (Otoplasty)?

 The surgeons at Restore SD Plastic Surgery have over a decade of experience with cosmetic and reconstructive surgery.
 In addition to being fully credentialed, we take the time to listen to your goals and partner with you to develop the best and safest surgical plan that will optimize your results and leave you looking and feeling your best.

 It is important to ask if your surgeon is Board Certified by the American Board of Plastic Surgery.
-As board certified plastic surgeons at Restore SD, we have years of training and expertise in prominent ear surgery that cannot be imitated by short courses and alternative certifications.
+As a board-certified plastic surgeon at Restore SD, Dr. Katerina Gallus has years of training and expertise in prominent ear surgery that cannot be imitated by short courses and alternative certifications.
 Ensure that your surgeon is proficient in facial surgery and treatment of prominent ears in particular.
 The American Board of Plastic Surgery is one of 23 members of the American Board of Medical Specialties.
 These specialties represent the traditional core of fully trained specialists.
 Alternative boards have cropped up over the last several years to lend legitimacy to incompletely trained or poorly trained practitioners.
 Accept nothing less than a surgeon certified by the American Board of Plastic Surgery who preferably is a member of the American Society of Plastic Surgeons (ASPS) and American Society for Aesthetic Plastic Surgery (ASAPS).

 Depending on your profession, you should expect to take 1-2 weeks off from work or school.
 You will not be able to drive while taking narcotic pain medication.
 You will need a ride home after having general anesthesia and have a friend or family member stay with you for the first night and a day or two if possible.